Civilian life under the German occupation of the Channel Islands: Communications

 All external telephone links were severed within days of occupation and all radio transmitters were seized.
 Post was disrupted and subject to censorship and control, with initially no post permitted outside of the islands.
 English postage stamps continued in use; when they ran out in 1941, 2d stamps were cut diagonally in half to make 1d stamps. and in both islands local stamps were printed, in Jersey incorporating the royal cipher GR.

 In September 1940 the first letters allowed to be sent via the Red Cross from Jersey were limited to 220 in number.
 The Germans initially refused to accept any letters to anyone who had evacuated the Island before the invasion.

 In Guernsey in 1940, the Germans proposed, instead of letters, to record a message to be transmitted by them over a radio so that people in Britain could listen.
 The message recorded by Ambrose Sherwill was broadcast and caused controversy as it mentioned the exemplary conduct of the German soldiers and how the population was being well looked after.
 This was not the way Churchill wished the Germans to be perceived, but would have provided comfort to islanders in Britain.

 During the occupation, no civilians had access to a radio transmitter, nor was any attempt made from England to deliver one to the islands.

 Telephone calls were listened to at the exchanges.
 Not many people had phones, even so the usage by civilians ceased in June 1944 and even by emergency services from January 1945.

 Red Cross messages

 Red Cross messages became very important to the islanders.
-Normally routed via Germany then Sweden or Portugal, it could take weeks or months to arrive.
+Normally routed via Germany then Sweden or Portugal, they could take weeks or months to arrive.
 The number of words written on the cards was limited, as well as vetted.
 Many islanders placed secret codes in their messages to their evacuated relatives.
 Many Red Cross letters were published in a monthly magazine, The Channel Islands Monthly Review created in Stockport, England by adult Channel Island evacuees.

 This was one area where restriction were gradually lifted, the number of words increased from 10 to 25.
 The number and frequency of cards one could send also increased.
 The requirement to come and collect your message changed to simply posting the message to recipients.

-Nearly one million messages were dealt with by the bureau volunteers before the islands were isolated in late 1944 and messages stopped.
+Nearly a million messages were dealt with by the bureau volunteers before the islands were isolated in late 1944 and messages stopped.